nf-core/eager/docs/usage.md

 ##### Direct Input Method

-Use this to specify the location of your input FASTQ (optionally gzipped) or BAM file(s).
-This option is mutually exclusive to [`--tsv_input`](#tsv_input) which is used for more complex input configurations such as lane and library merging.
+This method is where you specify with `--input`, the path locations of FASTQ (optionally gzipped) or BAM file(s).
+This option is mutually exclusive to the [TSV input method](#tsv-input-method) which is used for more complex input configurations such as lane and library merging.

 When using the direct method of `--input` you can specify one or multiple samples in one or more directories files.
 File names **must be unique**, even if in different directories.